Moving Information and Tips

 So we've compiled information to help make your move a little smoother.

 Whether you're a buyer or a seller we recommend contacting the utility companies a few days before vacating.
-Sellers, please make sure you're asking for a transfer and not a shut-off and be sure to contact the buyer ahead of time so that they can arrange a transfer in their name.
+Sellers, please make sure you're asking for a transfer and not a shut-off, and be sure to contact the buyer ahead of time so that they can arrange a transfer in their name.

 The occupancy dates on your purchase agreement can vary.
-Although, sellers cannot stay longer they can move out sooner.
+Although sellers cannot stay longer, they can move out sooner.
 As a seller, the title company will collect all rents upfront at the closing, and some purchase agreements call for 1 1/2 times the amount.
 Your rent charges are prorated, so if you move out sooner, you will get monies back.
-As a buyer a check is released every 30 days to you and once keys are exchanged.
+As a buyer, a check is released every 30 days to you and once keys are exchanged.
 The key exchange form is required.

-Since water is not a utility sellers are required to supply a final reading either at closing or when they vacate.
+Since water is not a utility, sellers are required to supply a final reading either at closing or when they vacate.
 If you're giving keys at closing, we recommend snapping a photo of the water meter a few days before closing and forwarding to our closing department.
 If we do not have it by closing the title company will hold $300-$400 in escrow until received.
 If you're staying in the home after closing, please refer to your purchase agreement for when final is required.

 Each community has a different policy for the final water, and our closing department will let you know how yours is handled.
-Please note many homes have had electronic water meters installed if you have one and are unable to read your meter we suggest flashing light over it to wake it up
+Please note many homes have had electronic water meters installed if you have one and are unable to read your meter we suggest flashing a light over it to wake it up

 Rooms Realty supplies one complimentary moving box per room to help you get started with items you know you will not be using right away.

-Please refer to your purchase agreement before removing attached like TV mounts, mirrors, appliances, programmable thermostats, fireplace doors and inserts, curtains and curtain rods.
+Please refer to your purchase agreement before removing attached like TV mounts, mirrors, appliances, programmable thermostats, fireplace doors and inserts, curtains, and curtain rods.
 If in doubt, please contact your agent.

 Notification of Move Date